truist/reveal.js/slides/LEDs/LEDs.md

 * So dimmable LEDs have more circuitry to detect the voltage drop and flicker the LED at a corresponding rate.
     * Dimmable LEDs typically cost ~2x equivalent non-dimmable.

-* But traditional dimmers had an assumed "minimum current draw" of e.g. 30 watts - more than an LED at full power!
+* But traditional dimmers had a "minimum current draw" of e.g. 30 watts - more than an LED at full power!
 So they often glitch out with LEDs.
     * So now you can buy LED-compatible dimmers.
+(Or LED "systems" that don't try to mimic legacy systems.)

-## Legacy component #2: 3-way bulbs
+## Legacy component #3: 3-way bulbs

 * 3-way incandescent bulbs actually have two filaments, and the fixture (the switch) routes electricity differently depending on the mode you are in.

 * It's binary!
 (00, 01, 10, 11)

-* 3-way LEDs exist, based on the same idea.
+* 3-way LEDs exist, based on the same idea, just to fix existing fixtures.

 * More circuitry!